 The NTSB's Summary of US Civil Aviation Accidents for Calendar

-Year (CY) 2013 reviews all civil aviation accidents that occurred between January 1,
+Year 2012 reviews all civil aviation accidents that occurred between January 1,

 carriers (regulated by Title 14 Code of Federal Regulations [CFR] Part 121),

-aviation (primarily regulated by 14 CFR Part 91).
+aviation (regulated by 14 CFR Part 91).
+This report is published before the

 Civil aviation in the United States encompasses a broad variety of aircraft